Experimental demonstration of entanglement pumping with bosonic logical qubits: Abstract

 \section{Abstract}

 Entanglement is crucial for quantum networks and computation, yet maintaining high-fidelity entangled quantum states is hindered by decoherence and resource-intensive purification methods.
 Here, we experimentally demonstrate entanglement pumping, utilizing bosonic quantum error correction (QEC) codes as long-coherence-time storage qubits.
-By repetitively generating entanglement with short-coherence-time qubits and injecting it into QEC-protected logical qubits, our approach effectively preserves entanglement.
-Through error-detection to discard error states and entanglement pumping to mitigate errors within the code space, we extend the lifespan of entangled logical qubits by nearly 50\% compared to the case without entanglement pumping.
-This work highlights the potential of bosonic logical qubits for scalable quantum networks and introduces a novel paradigm for efficient entanglement management.
+By repetitively generating entanglement with short-coherence-time qubits and injecting it into {error-detectable logical qubits}, our approach effectively preserves entanglement.
+Through error-detection to discard error states and entanglement pumping to mitigate errors within the code space, we extend {the existence time of entanglement} by nearly 50\% compared to the case without entanglement pumping. {This entanglement pumping scheme can additionally serve as an erasure detection protocol for the dual-rail code.} This work highlights the potential of bosonic logical qubits for scalable quantum networks and introduces a novel paradigm for efficient entanglement management.